Creating a secure login process between your app and server

 Instead of profile information, the client app sends an access token to the server.
 The server should verify the access token and retrieve the user profile directly from the LINE platform:

-To learn more about the API calls in the diagram, refer to the following topics in the LINE Login v2.1 API reference.
+To learn more about the API calls in the diagram, see these topics in the LINE Login v2.1 API reference:

 When the LINE Login API successfully verifies an access token, the response contains a

 expires_in property (the amount of time until the token expires).
 Make sure that these properties satisfy the following criteria before you use the access token.

 | ||Same as the channel ID of the LINE Login channel linked to the native app|

 If your app supports OpenID Connect (opens new window), it's not necessary to verify the access token.
 Instead, the client app sends the ID token to the server.
 The server should use an endpoint provided by the LINE platform to validate your ID token to get a user profile information:

 The nonce is a randomly generated number used to make each login attempt uniquely identifiable.

 Using nonce correctly helps prevent replay attacks (opens new window).

 For more information on the API call in the diagram, see this topic in the LINE Login API reference: